norchard/portfolio-jekyll/_posts/2017-08-13-compilers.md

 {% endhighlight %}

 ### The Optimizer
-The job of the optimizer is to improve code efficiency based on it's understanding of the program's runtime behavior.
+The job of the optimizer is to improve code efficiency based on its understanding of the program's runtime behavior.
 The optimizer takes IR as input and produces improved IR as output.
 LLVM's optimizer tool, `opt`, will optimize for processor speed with the flag `-O2` (capital o, two) and for size with the flag `-Os` (capital o, s).

 Take a look at the difference between the LLVM IR code our frontend generated above and the result of running:
 ```